VRok123/MULTI-FILES-CHATBOT-RAG/README.md

-# 💬 Multi-File Chatbot with Mistral RAG Architecture
+# 💬 Multi-File Chatbot with GPT-OSS/20b RAG Architecture

 This project is an advanced **Retrieval-Augmented Generation (RAG)** application designed to process and chat with data from **multiple file types** (PDFs, DOCX, TXT, etc.).